Sarah Lee Brown Fleming: Personal life

 On November 5, 1902, she married Richard Stedman Fleming, who was also groundbreaking in his own right as the first African-American dentist in Connecticut.
 They had two children, Dorothy and Harold, born in 1903 and 1906 respectively.

 Civic work

 Sarah Fleming had many accomplishments in her life.
 In her civic work, she organized the New Haven's Women’s Civic League (1929) and founded the Phillis Wheatley Home for Girls (1936), where she promoted and developed a small shelter for young black women who came to New Haven in search for work.
+In November of 1944, she along with Grace Dadd of West Haven, chartered the New Haven Club of the National Association of Negro Business and professional Woemen's Club's incorporated- the first club in New England.
+The club continues to operate today, serving the greater New Haven, CT community.
 She was cited before Congress in 1955 for her many community contributions, and that same year she also received the Sojourner Truth Scroll, an annual award sponsored by the National Association of Negro Business and Professional Women’s Club.
 She was also an associate of Mary McLeod Bethune who was a prominent influence in education.
 She was devoted to furthering the advancement of colored girls and women.
 She was also a suffragist.